ambmax00/NamedParams/README.md

 using named initializers.

 However, apart from forcing every required parameter in the struct to be initialized as a reference, there is no direct way to have a compile-time checking of required vs optional parameters.
-You have to do the check at compile-time.
+You have to do the check at run-time.
 You might omit ```.basis``` or ```.method```, without the compiler minding at all.
 Also, all members need to be in the correct order.

 In that context, I always liked the way Fortran or Python handle it.
 We can differentiate between positionals and named parameters.
 With a feature like that, we could pass the arguments like